-Now that we’ve put a bow on 2018 (and had a little bit of time to clean out our inboxes after returning to work after the holidays), it’s time to start digging in and moving forward in 2019.
+Now that we’ve put a bow on the last year (and had a little bit of time to clean out our inboxes after returning to work after the holidays), it’s time to start digging in and moving forward in the new year.
 What better way to get started than by taking an introspective look at yourself and your department?
-JANA has put together a list of 8 New Year’s Resolutions that will help to put you on a path to a productive 2019.
+JANA has put together a list of 8 New Year’s Resolutions that will help put you on a productive path.

 1. Decide where you want to be (technologically) in three years and begin working towards that goal.